Duolingo Max Review 2026: Is it worth it?

 Why this matters: Real conversation practice needs flexibility.
 If you’re paying $168/year specifically for AI conversation features, you want more than 30 seconds of scripted dialogue.

-💡 If conversation practice is your priority: Apps designed specifically for speaking (like French Together's AI Speaking Partner or standalone chatbots) offer longer, more flexible conversations.
-French Together gives you 100 messages/day with no script, so you control how long each conversation lasts.
+If conversation practice is your priority: Apps designed specifically for speaking (like Copycat Cafe’s AI conversation partner, Copy or standalone chatbots) offer longer, more flexible conversations.
+Copycat Cafe gives you 1,000 messages/day with no script, so you control how long each conversation lasts.

 Lily’s responses are quite short in both Roleplays and Video Calls, which limits your ability to practice complex sentence structures or get detailed feedback.